-This deliverable was submitted in M24 as a draft; due to the coordination of the field visits depending on the operations of the respective pilots, it was decided with the Project Officer and Executive Project Coordinator to update the draft deliverable in six-month increments (M30, M36 and M42) with a final deliverable due by M48.
+This deliverable was first submitted in M24 as a draft.
+As the organisation of the field visits coincided with the development of the pilot operations, the decision was made by the ZERO BRINE Project Officer and Executive Project Coordinator to update this deliverable in six-month increments (M30, M36, M42, M48) with a final deliverable due by M54 at the end of the project.